 The humor you write will be the humor that works for you.
 It’s hard to make a joke land if you don’t find it funny yourself.
 Many writers tried writing poop books or fart books or underwear books when those themes seemed popular, but when the writer didn’t really find the jokes funny, the strain showed in the writing, and the authors usually found that writing bathroom humor wasn’t as easy as they thought.

 Now for some of us, making jokes at the expense of everything is like breathing.
-We're constantly looking for potentially funny moments in the ridiculousness that is life.
+We’re constantly looking for potentially funny moments in the ridiculousness that is life.
 But serious-minded people can find humor writing more of a challenge.
-It's for them that a step-by-step exercise might shift them to see the world at a slant, as humor is usually found only when we knock our perception a bit skew.
-So let's look at one possible exercise, inspired by one from Mel Helitzer and Mark Shatz in Comedy Writing Secrets.
+It’s for them that a step-by-step exercise might help shift to see the world at a slant, as humor is usually found only when we knock our perception a bit skew.
+So let’s look at one possible exercise, inspired by one from Mel Helitzer and Mark Shatz in Comedy Writing Secrets.

 Step One: Pick Your Topic

 This can work with fiction or nonfiction.
 With fiction, I would suggest you start with the setting of your scene.
 Will this scene take place in a school hallway?
 A library?
 The dining room of the character’s home?
 A bleacher seat at a ballgame?
 Your setting will be your topic for this exercise.
 (There are other potential approaches.
 You could consider the character’s activity as a topic: pasting stamps in a stamp collection or getting ready for bed.)